How to Make Cayenne Pepper Powder

 Those 46 peppers from my one plant yielded just shy of two ounces of cayenne powder.
 This will help me decide how many plants to grow next year, as long as I can keep my dogs from eating the seedlings.

-For more gardening and self-sufficient posts like this, subscribe to my weekly-ish newsletter The Acorn and join me on FacebookInstagram and Pinterest.
+For more gardening and self-sufficient posts, subscribe to my weekly-ish newsletter The Acorn and join me on FacebookInstagram and Pinterest.
 I'd love to see you there!

 You might also enjoy: